 These scholarships, founded in 1913 under the will of William Gibson, Belfast and London, for the promotion and encouragement of education in agriculture and the cultivation and management of land for profit, are awarded to undergraduates and postgraduatesof the University who were born in Northern Ireland.
 Preference will be given to students born in County Down or County Antrim and to undergraduates rather than postgraduate candidates.

-1. Undergraduate scholarships are of an annual value of £100 and tenable for four years (pro-rata for part-time study), provided that the scholar pursues the prescribed course or courses of study to the satisfaction of the Faculty of Agriculture and Food Science.
+1. Undergraduate scholarships are of an annual value of £100 and tenable for four years (pro-rata for part-time study), provided that the scholar pursues the prescribed course or courses of study to the satisfaction of the School of Biological Sciences.
 One scholarship is offered for award each year, but additional scholarships may be awarded in any year in which sufficient funds are available.

-2. Undergraduate scholarships shall be tenable only by registered students in the Faculty of Agriculture and Food Science and candidates must pursue a course of study for a degree in Agriculture or Agricultural Science in the Faculty of Agriculture and Food Science.
+2. Undergraduate scholarships shall be tenable only by registered students in the School of Biological Sciences and candidates must pursue a course of study for a degree in Agricultural Technology in the School of Biological Sciences.

-3. The scholarships will be awarded on the recommendation of a Board of Electors consisting of the Dean of the Faculty of Agriculture and Food Science and three other persons nominated by Faculty from among the members of the Faculty.
+3. The scholarships will be awarded on the recommendation of a Board of Electors consisting of the Head of School of Biological Sciences and Directors of Education.

-4. Candidates must apply to the Dean of the Faculty of Agriculture and Food Science normally not later than September 30 in the year in which the scholarship is offered.
+4. Candidates must apply to the Head of School of Biological Sciences normally not later than October 1 in the year in which the scholarship is offered.

-Application forms may be obtained from the Dean's Office.
+Application forms may be obtained from the School Office.

 School of Biological Sciences